OSVVM/OSVVM-Scripts/README.rst

 - GetCoverageAnalyzeOptions
    - Return the coverage options for analyze.
 - SetCoverageSimulateEnable [true|false]
+   - To collect coverage during a simulation, SetCoverageEnable and SetCoverageSimulateEnable must be enabled the simulation is started.
    - If true, enable coverage during simulate,
    - If false, disable coverage during simulate.
-   - If not specified, use the value specified by SetCoverageEnable.
+   - If not specified, true is the default.
    - Initialized to false (so simulations run faster)
 - GetCoverageSimulateEnable
    - Returns the setting for coverage during simulate.